Helen Fabela Chávez

 Helen Fabela Chávez (January 21, 1928 - June 6, 2016) was an American labor activist for the United Farm Workers of America (UFWA).
 Aside from her affiliation with the UFW, she was a Chicana with a traditional upbringing and limited education.
-She was also the wife of Cesar Chavez.
+She was the wife of labor leader Cesar Chavez.

 Early life

 Helen Fabela was born on December 15, 1928, in Brawley, California.
 She was a first generation Mexican-American.
 Her mother Eloisa Rodriguez was from Sombrerete, Mexico, and her father Vidal Fabela was from San Jacinto, Durango, Mexico.
 Both her parents immigrated to the USA separately after the Mexican Revolution, and eventually married in Los Angeles, California, in 1923.
 Both worked as migrant laborers, first in the Imperial Valley and later in the San Joaquín Valley and thus exposed her to the hardships of labor at an early age.
 She began working in the fields herself at age seven.
 After her father's death, when Helen was fifteen, she left high school to support her family which consisted of her mother, two sisters, and four brothers of whom she was the eldest.
 Helen worked in a grocery store and eventually made her way to working in the fields and vineyards full-time.